 Known for his outspoken and sometimes contrarian views, Karp has steered Palantir through controversy, including criticism over its partnerships with U.S. defense and immigration agencies.

-Despite these challenges, Karp’s leadership has been instrumental in Palantir’s growth into a publicly traded company worth nearly $190 billion today.
+Despite these challenges, Karp’s leadership has been instrumental in Palantir’s growth into a publicly traded company worth over $190 billion today.

 One a fierce libertarian and the other a self-avowed progressive who donated $360,000 to Joe Biden, the 2024 U.S. presidential election underscored the ideological divide between Palantir’s most well-known cofounders.